Many small steps

 What good or less good everyday actions add up for you?

-Here I share a few ideas with you – all suitable for everyday use, easy to implement, but effective if you incorporate them regularly.
+Let me share a few ideas with you – all suitable for everyday use, easy to implement, but effective if you incorporate them regularly.

-1. pay attention to your energy preparation
+1. Prepare your energy beforehand

-2. say no more often
+2. Say no more often

-5. watch your diet – without dogma
+5. Observe your eating habits – without pressure

-7. celebrate small successes
+7. Celebrate small wins

 My personal approach to dealing with fibromyalgia